digitickets/omnipay-paymentsense/README.md

 ## Basic Usage

-The following gateways are provided by this package:

-* PaymentSense

-For general usage instructions, please see the main [Omnipay](https://github.com/omnipay/omnipay) repository.
+This package provides an Omnipay driver for integration with the PaymentSense payment gateway.
+For general Omnipay usage instructions, please see the main [Omnipay](https://github.com/omnipay/omnipay) repository.

+*Important!* - As this gateway doesn't exist under the main Omnipay namespace, when you create the instance of the driver, you need to specify the complete namespace and class name, eg:

+`$gateway = Omnipay::create('\Coatesap\PaymentSense\Gateway');`

 ## Support

-If you are having general issues with Omnipay, we suggest posting on [Stack Overflow](http://stackoverflow.com/).
-Be sure to add the [omnipay tag](http://stackoverflow.com/questions/tagged/omnipay) so it can be easily found.

-If you want to keep up to date with release anouncements, discuss ideas for the project, or ask more detailed questions, there is also a [mailing list](https://groups.google.com/forum/#!forum/omnipay) which you can subscribe to.

-If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/omnipay/paymentsense/issues), or better yet, fork the library and submit a pull request.
+If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/coatesap/omnipay-paymentsense/issues), or better yet, fork the library and submit a pull request.